min-808/digits/index.md

 ## Installation

 First, [install PostgreSQL](https://www.postgresql.org/download/).
-Then create a database for your application.
+Then create a database for the application.

 ```

-$ createdb nextjs-application-template
+$ createdb digits
-Password:
+Password: <password>
 $

 ```